-And now we have reached the relationship (or connection) with Thai Massage and “opening” the Sib Sen Energy Lines.
-It would basically mean that by using Thai Massage techniques we try to relax and de-contract knots, tangles, adhesions, tight and contracted muscles, and other tissues and cells of our body.
+Seeing things with Western eyes, opening the Sen Lines with Thai Massage would mean that we use Thai techniques trying to relax and de-contract knots, tangles, adhesions, tight and contracted muscles, and other tissues and cells of our body.
 By loosening up the cells that surround our blood, nervous, and lymph system we give space to an optimal working circulatory system, supplying the body everywhere, extensively and deeply of oxygen and nutrients.

-In fact, today we all know that a poor blood circulation is detrimental to our health and much of our sports and other health activities (including massage) are based on trying to improve our blood circulation.
+In fact, we all know that a poor blood circulation is detrimental to our health and much of our sports and other health activities (including massage) are based on trying to improve our blood circulation.
 For instance, if we have a wound somewhere in our body, blood needs to reach that area to supply nutrients, including anti-bodies to fight off infections, and so on.
-An optimal blood circulation is key.
+An optimal blood circulation is essential for our health.

 Moreover, our nervous system (which is surrounded by cell tissues including muscles) needs to interpret the state of our bodies by sending signals to our brains or other parts in order to trigger the release of substances such as hormones or to initiate certain other physical actions.
 If nerves are squeezed, obstructed or blocked (for instance, by tight muscles), they will work poorly (apart from the pain that brings) and give or receive signals in a distorted fashion.
 This again makes clear that “opening up and unblocking” our muscles, cells, articulations, and so on, is of key importance.